Jernskegg/ci-portfolio-project-2/README.md

 # Typography and Color Scheme

-   For the colour scheme I am going with a white background, light-gray play area and the buttons in the different colour so the buttons will contrast well to the rest of the page so the user will have it easier to spot the buttons even if user has some vision impairment.
+   For the colour scheme I am going with a grayscaled background, light-gray play area and the buttons in the different colour so the buttons will contrast well to the rest of the page so the user will have it easier to spot the buttons even if user has some vision impairment.

+   I want to use Oswald for the logo, And lato for the rest of the text due to it simplicity and clearness.

 # Wireframes